Pico's School

 Pico's School is a 1999 point-and-click Flash game developed by Tom Fulp for his website Newgrounds.
 At the time of its release, it was "one of the most sophisticated" browser games, exhibiting "a complexity of design and polish in presentation that [was] virtually unseen in amateur Flash game development".
 It has been widely credited with kickstarting the Flash games scene and helping launch Newgrounds "as a public force".

-The game was inspired by the Columbine High School massacre, and was released only three months after it.
+The game was inspired by the Columbine High School massacre, and was released only three months after the event.
 It centers around the titular Pico, a young boy who must fight a group of stereotypical goth kids who have killed his classmates.

 Plot

-During a school lesson on apples and bananas, Pico's classmate Cassandra interrupts the class to denounce the American education system, which she believes to be "bullshit", before opening fire upon her fellow students.
+During a school lesson, Pico's classmate Cassandra interrupts the class to denounce the American education system, which she believes to be "bullshit", before opening fire upon her fellow students.
 Pico blacks out during the chaos, managing to escape the classroom only to discover the majority of his classmates have been killed.
 As Pico fights the goth kids, he discovers they are being manipulated by Cassandra.
 Cassandra is then revealed to be an alien, and Pico must defeat her.

 Gameplay

-The game lets players choose multiple pathways through the school's halls, have conversations with surviving students, and engage in enemy fights, all driven by mouse clicks.
+The game lets players choose multiple pathways throughout the school's halls, have conversations with surviving students, and engage in enemy fights, all driven by mouse clicks.

 Development

 Tom Fulp stated in an interview that he was inspired to make the game following a variety of angry e-mails sent to his website Newgrounds following the Columbine massacre, many of which would blame internet websites for distributing offensive content.
 The game was developed in Macromedia Flash 3 prior to the advent of the scripting language ActionScript, which almost all subsequent Flash games would use.
 To simulate stored data, Fulp claims to have created a complex web of movie clips to simulate in-game variables, an innovative technique which created a considerable strain during highly interactive sequences, such as boss fights.

+The game was released in 1999, on Newgrounds, with an update releasing in 2006.
 On April Fools' Day 2021, the original Pico's School was replaced by Pico's School: Love Conquers All, a re-telling of the story in which the massacre never happens.